-New head Neal Bailey and his wife Nici have arrived from Mowden Hall – before Mowden, Mr Bailey ran the Cothill Trust’s French outpost, Château de Sauveterre (his brother Duncan is head of Cothill School).
+Neal Bailey and his wife Nici arrived at Pinewood last September from Mowden Hall – before Mowden, Mr Bailey ran the Cothill Trust’s French outpost, Château de Sauveterre (his brother Duncan is head of Cothill School).
 We like him enormously: he’s ‘incredibly calm’, according to an insider, a keen sportsman and wonderfully community-minded too – he and Nici stand out on the drive every morning, come rain or shine, to greet pupils and parents.
 We have no doubt that Pinewood will flourish on his watch.

 Pinewood doubled in size during Mr Hoyland’s tenure and is now at capacity, with waiting lists in all years.
 There is no formal testing for entry from nursery to Year 2.
 For prep school, children attend an assessment day, with formal testing in verbal reasoning and maths; this is also a chance to experience some lessons, sport and whatever extracurricular delights are on offer.

 They’re looking for children who display curiosity about the world and a have-a-go approach to life.
 (Naturally, they’re looking at you, the parents, too).
 Early registration is recommended, but occasional places do become available, so it’s always worth contacting the school to see whether they have a space in the relevant year group.
 ‘First come, first served’ is the message.